YieldMade a 9" tart/quiche pan

 3. Press into a 9” tart/quiche pan.
 Dehydrate for at least 4 hours.
 The longer the better, you want it pretty crisp or it will become soggy when you add the filling.

-4. Marinate the mushrooms in the salt and lemon juice.
+4. To start the filling, marinate the mushrooms in the salt and lemon juice.
 Set aside for now.

 5. Blend the ingredients in the “creamy part” of the filling, zucchini on through the psyllium and salt in a blender until smooth.